 Capture two series of images with sequential 30, 60 and 90 second exposures and a final image with a 120 second exposure.
 After imaging, return the mice to their cages and monitor for recovery from anesthesia.

-SCREEN: Talent sets parameters to capture 2 series of images with sequential 30, 60 and 90 second exposures and a final image with a 120 second exposure.
+Talent sits at computer in animal facility.
+Cut to SCREEN: Talent sets parameters to capture 2 series of images with sequential 30, 60 and 90 second exposures and a final image with a 120 second exposure.
+Two screen shots are taken.

 MED: Talent returns a mouse to its cages